[Article updated August 2020]

 Who’s on the partnership?

-Member organisations include the county’s local authorities, businesses, local sustainability groups, schools, the NFU, NHS, police, Cumbria Local Enterprise Partnership (LEP), national parks, Natural England, the Environment Agency, Electricity North West and United Utilities and many more.
+The 68 member organisations include the county’s local authorities, businesses, local sustainability groups, schools, the NFU, NHS, police, Cumbria Local Enterprise Partnership (LEP), national parks, Natural England, the Environment Agency, Electricity North West and United Utilities and many more.

 Who runs it?

 Hazel Graham from CAfS co-chairs the group with Colin Cox, the Director of Public Health for Cumbria.
 The group reports to Cumbria Leaders’ Board, Cumbria Chief Executives’ Group, Cumbria Local Authority Officers’ Group and Cumbria Sustainability Network.